bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 Let&apos;s take a look at how we can do that.
-Over here I have Example 3 open and you can see that I have much the same styling up at the top of the page, as well as my navigation year and my **jQuery** libraries plugged in.
+Over here I have Example 3 open and you can see that I have much the same styling up at the top of the page, as well as my navigation year and my <b>jQuery</b> libraries plugged in.
 I don&apos;t have the easing plug-in here, but you could add it if you wanted to add some easing to these as well.